miguel93041/electricURL-urlshortener/README.md

 # Third Project Report

-Several significant improvements and changes have been implemented in the project to optimize its performance and quality.
-One of the key updates is that the shortened URL is now generated and returned instantly upon creation, prioritizing response speed.
-Validation and geolocation tasks are processed asynchronously in the background, ensuring that the user experience is not affected by these additional operations.

-Another major change is the migration to a reactive programming model using Spring WebFlux, replacing the previous synchronous logic.
-This transition involved moving from JPA to R2DBC, a reactive database.
-This adjustment also required a complete refactoring of the tests to align with the reactive approach.

-To enhance performance, caching has been added to all requests made to external APIs and the database.
-This reduces latency and optimizes resource usage, particularly for recurring or high-demand operations.

-Additionally, the Result pattern has been implemented to handle request outcomes more robustly.
-This approach avoids the unnecessary throwing of unchecked exceptions, improving error management predictability and maintaining a smoother flow of operations.

-Regarding code quality, validation tools like SonarCloud have been integrated.
-These tools ensure the project meets high standards of quality and best practices.
-SonarLint, included within SonarCloud, is also used for local analysis during development.

-Finally, the geolocation logic has been significantly improved.
-The system can now extract IP addresses from requests more accurately, validate their authenticity, and detect bogon addresses (IPs invalid for public use).
-These adjustments ensure greater reliability in geolocation-related functionalities.

-Another critical improvement is the expansion of the test suites.
-The integration tests now comprehensively cover all use cases, ensuring robustness and reliability.
-Furthermore, all HTTP error codes that the controllers are expected to return have been tested to confirm correct behavior under various scenarios.
-This thorough testing guarantees that the application handles all edge cases effectively.

-These changes not only strengthen the system's performance but also enhance code quality and improve the overall user experience.

-# Issues Found

-1. **Webflux and testing issues**

-   The integration with WebFlux and testing proved to be challenging.
-When errors occurred, it was difficult to trace their origin because the stack trace was often unclear or incomplete.
-Additionally, integration tests were being cached inadvertently, which was not intended and caused further complications.

-2. **Exceptions**

-   To fully transition away from the exception-based paradigm and implement the Result pattern, large portions of the code had to be rewritten to align with this new approach.

-3. **Database issues**

-   For the reactive database, it became necessary to create a schema.sql file to define and generate the database schema, as it was not being generated automatically.

-4. **Caching**

-    Caching was initially implemented using Spring Boot’s default caching library.
-However, it was eventually rolled back upon discovering that the library operated synchronously.
-As a result, Caffeine was adopted to provide an asynchronous caching solution.
+## Project Update Report

+The project has undergone substantial enhancements, introducing new features, improving performance, and refining code quality:

+---

+### 1. Asynchronous Processing with Kotlin Channels and WebFlux
+- A **producer-consumer queue** using **Kotlin jobs and channels** has been implemented, combined with **WebFlux**.
+This architecture handles **geolocation and URL validation** asynchronously.
+- **Shortened URLs** are now created instantly and returned as unvalidated by default.
+Validation and geolocation occur in the background within seconds, greatly improving the user experience.
+- If a user attempts to access a URL before validation completes, the system returns an **error** with a `Retry-After` header indicating when the URL will be available.

+---

+### 2. Migration to Reactive Programming
+- The entire codebase has been refactored to adopt a fully **reactive programming model** using **Spring WebFlux**.
+- **JPA** and synchronous database interactions have been replaced with **R2DBC** to support a non-blocking, reactive approach.
+- This migration required extensive updates to all logic and testing, aligning them with the reactive paradigm.

+---

+### 3. Caching for Performance
+- **Caching** mechanisms have been implemented to optimize performance for both **external API calls** and **database queries**.
+This reduces latency significantly for frequently accessed data or high-demand operations.

+---

+### 4. Enhanced Error Handling with Result Pattern
+- The **Result pattern** has been implemented across the system, providing robust handling of operation outcomes.
+- This approach minimizes the use of unchecked exceptions, ensuring predictable error management and smoother application flow.

+---

+### 5. Improved Geolocation Logic
+- The **geolocation logic** has been significantly refined to ensure accuracy and reliability:
+    - The system now extracts **IP addresses** from requests more effectively.
+    - Authenticity of IPs is validated, with checks to detect **bogon addresses** (invalid for public use).
+    - These enhancements ensure greater reliability in geolocation-related functionalities.

+---

+### 6. Accessible URL Validation Using HEAD Requests
+- The method for checking URL accessibility has been optimized by replacing **GET** requests with **HEAD** requests.
+This reduces bandwidth usage while maintaining accurate validation.

+---

+### 7. Endpoint Adjustment
+- The previously used endpoint `api/qr?id=...` has been streamlined to `api/qr/id`, offering a cleaner and more intuitive API design.

+---

+### 8. Expanded Test Coverage
+- A comprehensive suite of **unit and integration tests** has been developed, ensuring robust validation of all use cases and edge cases.
+- All HTTP error codes expected from controllers have been tested, guaranteeing correct behavior under diverse scenarios.

+---

+### 9. Tooling and Documentation Enhancements
+- Standardized on **Detekt**, **SonarCloud**, and **SonarQube** to enforce and maintain high-quality code standards.
+- The **entire codebase has been documented**, ensuring maintainability and simplifying onboarding for developers.

+---

+### Summary of Benefits
+- **Improved user experience**: Instant URL creation with background validation.
+- **Enhanced performance**: Asynchronous processing, reactive programming, and caching ensure efficient operations.
+- **Greater reliability**: Accurate geolocation, optimized URL validation with HEAD requests, and robust error handling using the Result pattern.
+- **Code quality and maintainability**: Comprehensive tests, enhanced tooling, and detailed documentation.
+- **Modernized architecture**: Full transition to a reactive stack with WebFlux and R2DBC.

+---

+These updates mark a significant advancement in performance, scalability, and usability, providing a solid foundation for future development and scaling.

+### Issues Found

+1. **Initial Validation and Geolocation Challenges**
+    - Initially, **URL validation** and **geolocation** were handled asynchronously without proper coordination, which caused inconsistencies and inefficiencies.
+    - To address this, a **queue-based system** was implemented, requiring a steep learning curve for the team due to unfamiliarity with this approach.
+This significantly delayed the implementation.

+2. **PMD and CI/CD Challenges**
+    - Attempts to implement **PMD** for static code analysis were unsuccessful due to compatibility and configuration issues.
+    - Setting up **SonarQube** within the CI/CD pipeline was particularly problematic.
+Despite correct configurations, authentication errors persisted, making its integration impossible.

+3. **WebFlux and Testing Issues**
+    - The integration with WebFlux introduced difficulties in debugging.
+Stack traces for errors were often unclear or incomplete, complicating issue resolution.
+    - Integration tests were inadvertently being cached, leading to unpredictable test results and additional debugging effort.

+4. **Exceptions**
+    - Transitioning away from the exception-based paradigm to implement the **Result pattern** required extensive refactoring.
+This involved rewriting large portions of the code to align with the new approach.

+5. **Database Issues**
+    - The switch to the reactive database **R2DBC** required manual schema creation.
+A `schema.sql` file had to be introduced to define and generate the database schema, as automatic generation was not supported.

+6. **Caching**
+    - Initial caching was implemented using **Spring Boot’s default caching library**, which was later rolled back after discovering it operated synchronously.
+    - The solution was to adopt **Caffeine**, an asynchronous caching library, to better align with the reactive architecture.